 Donated by Martha Brogdon

 Historically, grape production in Northwest Arkansas centered in Washington County.
-While grapes were grown by the first settlers to the region, grapes did not become a major crop until residents of the Italian community of Tontitown began setting out vines in 1898.
+While grapes were grown by the first settlers to the region, the crop did not become a major one until residents of the Italian community of Tontitown began setting out vines in 1898.

 Grape production in the county took a huge leap forward in the 1920s.
 Instrumental in this growth was the establishment of a Welch grape processing plant in Springdale.
 According to an 1937 Springdale News article, in 1920 Welch officials “. . . promised to care for the grape crops from certain Arkansas and Missouri sections and to take all the fruits from places within a 24-hour shipping radius. . .“